-Students in grades K-8 are teaching NGSS-aligned units developed by Amplify, STEMScopes, and Discovery in a pilot context.
-The goal of this work is to ensure that multiple stakeholders are involved in selecting the curriculum that makes most sense for the context of our students.
-There are multiple criteria taken into consideration, including accessibility in Spanish for our dual-language instruction structure as well as how well the lessons support the learning of students with Individualized Education Plans (IEPs).
-CNCA #1, as well as other schools in our organization, are engaging in this work together via the CNCA Science Framework and Curriculum Adoption Committee, which consists of teachers across our grades, sites, and contexts (including bilingual teachers and resource specialist program teachers).
-Our Director of Science and Technology is working closely with Achieve's Director of Special Projects and Initiatives to guide the committee's work, which also includes developing a CNCA Science Framework that will inform how teachers plan for instruction with the selected curriculum.
-The Framework will include research-based practices, including the Student Talk Moves recommended in TERC's Talk Science Primer, as well as the 5 Innovations of NGSS.
+Over the 18-19 and 19-20 school years, a growing group of science teachers and leaders engaged in collaborative learning and leadership around NGSS shifts in instruction as they fostered and conducted a curriculum pilot.
+During this pilot, 29 teachers in grades K-12 across our 7 schools, including 6 teachers from CNCA #4's, taught NGSS-aligned units developed by STEMscopes, Discovery, and Amplify in a pilot context.
+There were multiple criteria taken into consideration in addition to alignment to NGSS, including accessibility in Spanish for our dual-language instruction structure as well as how well the lessons support the learning of students with IEPs.
+At the end of the 19-20 school year, CNCA Science Framework and Curriculum Adoption Committee, which included 3 teachers from CNCA #4, named STEMscopes as the curriculum we would adopt as an organization across grades and campuses.
+Of our piloting teachers, 92% believed the curriculum provides balanced scientific literacy, 100% believed it highlights different opportunities where students can share their thinking, and 88% thought that the hands-on experiences and/or simulations were relevant and authentic.
+STEMscopes, which is aligned to CCSS, can be taught in Spanish and provides a multitude of accommodations for students with IEPs including device-specific accessibility settings and texts based on Lexile level.
+Most importantly for our current climate, STEMscopes was found to be easily adapted for distance learning as well as manageable for new teachers to take on.
+In the long-term, we know that STEMscopes will provide high-quality instruction in the classroom as its hands-on Explore activities are highly engaging and STEMscopes commitment to including the Environmental Principles and Concepts Standards align highly with our org-wide priority around Ethnic Studies through its focus on Environmental Justice.
 The four strands within NGSS include Earth and Space Science (ESS), Life Science (LS), Physical Science (PS), and Engineering, Technology, and the Application of Science (ETS).
-In grades 6-8, CNCA #1, as well as CNCA's other middle schools, have chosen to teach California's Preferred Integrated Model.
+In grades 6-8, CNCA #4, as well as CNCA's other middle schools, have chosen to teach California's Preferred Integrated Model.
 This means that, across grades K-8, our students are engaging in all four strands of science each year.
 By the end of grade eight, students will become independent scientific researchers with strong expository reading and writing skills who are able to implement student-created scientific experiments.